 'I'm sure I hadn't heard a better audience response the whole weekend.
 And deservedly so, as this was a joyful, life affirming, exhilarating set.'
 Americana UK Jonathan Aird

-In June 2017 Bayou Seco were the delighted recipients of the higest artistic honour in New Mexico, the Governor's Award for Excellence in the Arts, celebrating their lifetime of achievement and contribution to the arts of the region.
+In June 2017 Bayou Seco were the delighted recipients of the highest artistic honour in New Mexico, the Governor's Award for Excellence in the Arts, celebrating their lifetime of achievement and contribution to the arts of the region.
 An award that we think is wholeheartedly deserved.
 Read more about this prestigious honour HERE.

 Ken Keppeler and Jeanie McLerie, otherwise known as ‘Bayou Seco’, are lovers.
 That’s not an attempt to describe the way they feel about each other, although after a close relationship of thirty years standing it may be very apt, but rather the nature of their bond with the people’s music of Louisiana, New Mexico, Arizona and the entire southwest of the United States, from the Mississippi River to the coast of California.